dsifford/academic-bloggers-toolkit/readme.txt

 * Full rewrite.
 * Parse multiple comma-separated PMIDs at once into an ordered list.
 * Add manual reference insertion for Journals, Websites, or Books.
+* Add "Smart Bibliography" (see github repo for full details).

 = 2.3.1 =
 * Fix poor rendering of tooltip close icon on mobile.